fallennyx/odin-recipes/README.md

 # odin-recipes
 First coding project.
-Will be demonstrating knowledge and use of HTML,git,and github applications.
-Will be building a recipe website
+Demonstrating knowledge and use of HTML,git,and github applications. fallennyx.github.io/odin-recipes/